jupyterhub/helm-chart/README.md

 ## Charts

-The [`gh-pages` branch of this repo](https://github.com/jupyterhub/helm-chart/tree/gh-pages) contains the latest helm charts for BinderHub and JupyterHub.
+The [`gh-pages` branch of this repo](https://github.com/jupyterhub/helm-chart/tree/gh-pages) contains the latest Helm charts for BinderHub and JupyterHub.
 It also contains historical charts as well.

 [Website with an index of all charts](https://jupyterhub.github.io/helm-chart/)